dreamportdev/Osdev-Notes/02_Architecture/11_Keyboard_Driver_Implementation.md

 * From the keyboard-specific scancode to our kernel scancode (the one applications use).
 * From the kernel scancode to a printable ascii character.
 This isn't really part of the keyboard driver, but we will cover it here since it's a useful function to test if the keyboard driver works.

-Translation from the keyboard scancode to the kernel one can be done a number of ways.
-For our example driver we're going to use a lookup table in the form of an array.
+Translation from the keyboard scancode to the kernel one can be done in a number of ways.
+In our example driver we're going to use a lookup table in the form of an array.

 Our array is going to be an aray of kernel scancodes, with the index into the array being the keyboard scancode.
-Let's say get scancode 0x12 from the keyboard, and we know that key is the F1 key (just an example, check the real scancodes before implementing this).
+Let's say get scancode `0x12` from the keyboard, and we know that key is the `F1` key (just an example, check the real scancodes before implementing this).

 We could use the following:

 ```c

 //an example of our kernel-specific scancodes